-Let's talk ethical clothing - from why we need it, to why the world needs and my favourite ethical and sustainable brands that cover of most style bases this year - and of course there's menswear too.
+Let's talk ethical clothing - from why we need it, to why the world needs it and my favourite ethical and sustainable fashion brands that cover most style bases this year.

 Why is ethical fashion important?

-Cotton is great because it's not plastic and a natural material but one kilogram of cotton - equivalent to the weight of a shirt and pair of jeans - can take as much as 10,000–20,000 litres of water to produce.
+- Cotton is great because it's a natural material rather than plastic.
+However, one kilogram of cotton - equivalent to the weight of a shirt and pair of jeans - can take as much as 10,000–20,000 litres of water to produce.

-And talking of water, in 2016, WRAP estimated that the water footprint of clothes used in the UK was 8 billion cubic metres.152 Globally, the fashion industry consumes an estimated 79 billion cubic metres of fresh water annually.
+- Talking of water, in 2016, WRAP estimated that the water footprint of clothes used in the UK was 8 billion cubic metres.
+The fashion industry consumes an estimated 79 billion cubic metres of fresh water annually.

-Polyester is the most used fibre for clothing - it accounts for 60% of our clothes but it's most likely made from virgin plastic (a growing number of ethical clothing uses recycled plastic fibres) but either way it produces microplastics.
-Here's everything you need to know about microplastics.
+- Polyester is the most used fibre for clothing.
+It accounts for 60% of our clothes, but it's most likely made from virgin plastic (a growing number of ethical clothing uses recycled plastic fibres).
+Either way, it produces microplastics.

-Sadly up to 35% of microplastics in our oceans are from synethic clothes.
+- Sadly, up to 35% of microplastics in our oceans are from synthetic clothes.
 A single wash can release up to 700,000 fibres.
 Rinse.
 Don't Repeat: How your washing machine is killing the ocean

 1. Origin Africa